 -Teachers' unions mostly support Democrats, although they will make political alliances with any willing counterparty.

 -Conservatives have argued that public school education amounts to the imposition or the professing of progressive values---and children are not learning to think critically and analytically.
-Thomas Sowell articulately describes this phenomenon in his book Inside American Education; The Decline, The Deception, the Dogmas.
+Thomas Sowell articulately describes this phenomenon in his book Inside American Education; The

 However, despite the inclinations of the Democratic Party, I have many liberal friends in Chicago are are open to many of the reforms/ideas mentioned in the paragraphs above, so I can't comfortably say that liberals think this and conservatives think that.